 - While those carrying out liposuction procedures should be highly trained, we have seen instances of substandard training leading to potentially serious damage to body organs.
 While these issues may be temporary or permanent, in some instances they can be life-threatening.

-When you consider the fairly crude details of the liposuction procedure it is not difficult to see why there may well be potential side-effects.
-It is the role of the medical practitioner to ensure that all patients are aware of potential side-effects and any allergies are noted.
+When you consider the fairly crude details of the liposuction procedure it is not difficult to see why there may well be potential side effects.
+It is the role of the medical practitioner to ensure that all patients are aware of potential side effects and that any allergies are noted.
 Where a practitioner has been negligent prior to, during or after the procedure, there may be a case for compensation.
 Simple disappointment with the eventual outcome, assuming the patient’s expectations were managed by the practitioner, is not necessarily negligence.

 Compensation For Liposuction Negligence